 One in ten students reports worrying that they might have a problem with alcohol or other drugs.
 Many of these individuals have either developed or are at risk of developing alcohol dependency (the clinical term for alcoholism).

 New member processes that involve alcohol pose extra risk for students with alcohol problems.
 The consequences for the individual can be serious and can have a major negative impact on the group as well.
 By creating conditions where it is difficult for a person with an alcohol problem to decline to drink, the group contributes to the person’s problem.
 In some cases, members are either unaware of such risks or recklessly disregard them.

 Risk to hazers and the group

 In addition to increasing their own risk of the acute and long-term individual consequences described above, members who haze risk harming others and bringing sanctions upon themselves or their organization.
 When the members of a group that is hazing become intoxicated, they may make disastrous decisions.
-Impaired judgment can turn a premeditated act of hazing into a tragedy.
+Impaired judgment can turn an act of hazing (premeditated or not) into a tragedy.